top of page

 The Lease Standard: Nuts and Bolts

-The new lease standard needs to be implemented by non-public entities for years ended December 31, 2022.
+The new lease standard was implemented by non-public entities for years ended December 31, 2022.
 Implementing the standard will affect almost all balance sheets which could impact creditor analysis, loan covenants, and performance indicators.

 Two Hour